intelsdi-x/snap-plugin-collector-node-manager/README.md

-# Pulse Intel Node Manager Collector Plugin
+# Snap Intel Node Manager Collector Plugin

  Plugin to collect data from Intel's Node Manager.
 Which is presenting low level metrics like power consumption, cpu temperature, etc.
  Currently it is using IPMI device to collect data from NM.